TN wants the Centre to give citizenship to Tamil refugees

 The DMK government’s proposal to grant citizenship rights for 100,000 Lankan refugees in Tamil Nadu has triggered a heated debate in the state, with some political parties saying the actual Sri Lankan ethnic issue will be sidelined.

-Congress MP Sudharasana Nachiappan fears that this would encourage the Lankan government to settle the Sinhalese in Tamil areas.
+encourage the Lankan government to settle the Sinhalese in Tamil areas.
 Calling the move a politically motivated one, AIADMK general secretary J Jayalalithaa says: “The CM knows that the Centre would not grant citizenship to Tamil refugees because this would encourage refugees from Bangaladesh, Myanmar and Tibet to demand it too.”
 Says the state’s BJP vice president H Raja: “The Tamils should be rehabilitated in the island.
 Efforts to give them citizenship only reinforces Rajapaksa’s plan of ethnic cleansing.”
 Raja and Nachiapapan are being backed by a large number of refugees who are languishing in 115 camps across TN.

 Unhappy with their lot in India, where their movements are also restricted due to security reasons, most of them want to go back home.
 They fear that once they get Indian citizenship the Lankan government will confiscate their lands.
 “Our country is important for us...
 We can’t stay here for ever”, says Nakulesh — a refugee.
 He told TSI that he has left behind two acres of cultivable land and a big house with a two-acre garden.